 Bereavement.co.uk is an online service that provides a community for people experiencing bereavement.
 It includes a Facebook group, a support forum, and a live chat room.
 Each of these services helps people connect with others who are dealing with similar emotions, in order for them to support each other.

 You can also use this helpful NHS search tool to find bereavement support services near you.

 Other resources that might help…

 - If you’d like to speak to someone non-judgemental and impartial about how you are feeling, you could try contacting Cruse Bereavement Care on 0808 808 1677 or [email protected].

 - Sleep can have a significant impact on how we feel both mentally and physically.
-For tips and advice on how to increase your chances of getting some proper rest, you might find our article Can’t sleep?
-Try these 8 tips… useful.
+For tips and advice on how to improve your sleeping patterns, visit the sleep and fatigue section of our site.

-- The NHS have a number of mental wellbeing audio guides that are designed to help boost your mood.
-You can try them, here.
+- The NHS have a number of mental wellbeing audio guides that are designed to boost your mood.

-- If you are experiencing feelings of hopelessness and/or desperation, then volunteers at Samaritans and Silver Line are available to offer a listening ear and some kind words 24 hours a day, seven days a week.
+- If you’re experiencing feelings of hopelessness and/or desperation, then volunteers at Samaritans and Silver Line are available to offer a listening ear and some kind words 24 hours a day, seven days a week.
 Contact Samaritans on 116 123 or Silver Line on 0800 470 8090.

 What to do if your grief doesn’t get better

 There’s no set grieving period and some people will grieve for longer than others.
 However, if you find that you’re unable to accept your loss, you’re constantly blaming yourself, or you’re finding it difficult to carry on with everyday activities for a prolonged period, then you might need access to professional help.

 If you’re feeling this way, it’s worth phoning up your local GP practice and finding out what help could be available to you.